Skip to content

 • Centralized logging and tracing management

-• Simple CRON workflow support
+• Simple CRON workflow support with declarative scheduling

 Installation